eslint/eslint/docs/src/extend/custom-rules.md

     },
 };
 ```

-In the preceding example, the error level is assumed to be the first argument.
-It is followed by the first optional argument, a string that may be either `"always"` or `"never"`.
-The final optional argument is an object, which may have a boolean property named `exceptRange`.

-To learn more about JSON Schema, we recommend looking at some examples in [website](https://json-schema.org/learn/) to start, and also reading [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/) (a free ebook).

 **Note:** If your rule schema uses JSON schema [`$ref`](https://json-schema.org/understanding-json-schema/structuring.html#ref) properties, you must use the full JSON Schema object rather than the array of positional property schemas.
 This is because ESLint transforms the array shorthand into a single schema without updating references that makes them incorrect (they are ignored).